-However, many people can make mistakes, like pulling out too late, not realizing they’ve started ejaculating, or ejaculating too early.
+However, people can make mistakes, like pulling out too late, not realizing they’ve started ejaculating, or ejaculating too early.
 Also, it’s sometimes possible for pre-ejaculate (pre-cum) to contain a very small amount of sperm.
 So pulling out is 73% effective with typical use.
-18-27% of people become pregnant in 1 year from typical use of withdrawal
+18-27% of people become pregnant in 1 year from typical use of the withdrawal method.

 How do I use the pull-out method correctly?

 To use the pull-out method correctly, you should withdraw the penis from the vagina well before ejaculating.
 It’s important not to wait until you’ve started to orgasm, because then semen can get into the vagina.